 Premium hotel chains from the fashionable and stylish Soho House to the more traditional Accor Hotel Group are actively looking to integrate CBD products into their in-room amenities, a trend that will undoubtedly continue to propagate throughout the hospitality industry.

 After a year on pause, travel is resuming with popular tourist destinations reopening.
 The revival of cannabis tourism mixed with the prohibition of cannabis trade across state lines will spawn travel for luxury cannabis shopping.
 Similar to how affluent consumers will fly to Milan for haute couture fashion, others may visit Las Vegas or California to indulge in high-end cannabis products.

 Las Vegas experienced one of the sharpest declines in cannabis sales at the onset of COVID-19, caused in part by a 97% drop in tourism.
 But people are eager to see the bright lights and Blackjack tables once again.
-Casinos and cannabis are not the only attractions on Las Vegas’ infamous Strip – they share the fame with one of the highest concentrations of luxury retail in the U.S. that reels in a high volume of national and international tourists.
-With dispensaries now neighboring high-end retail-like Hermès, Chanel, and Gucci, the return of Las Vegas’ tourism is bound to generate greater interest in cannabis as a luxury lifestyle product.
+Casinos and cannabis aren’t the only attractions on Las Vegas’ infamous Strip – they share the fame with one of the highest concentrations of luxury retail in the U.S. that reels in a high volume of national and international tourists.
+With dispensaries now neighboring high-end retail like Hermès, Chanel and Gucci, the return of Las Vegas’ tourism is bound to generate greater interest in cannabis as a luxury lifestyle product.

 On the East Coast, New York’s recreational cannabis market is expected to open early next year.
 Expect to see cannabis side-by-side with the high-end 5th Avenue storefronts.
 Everything on 5th Avenue is extravagant, and cannabis stores will be no different.
 With a record-high 66.6 million tourists in 2019, New York City’s luxury cannabis market has a chance to take off once visitors return in full force.